Publication Information The main body of the Publication Information page contains all the metadata that HRAF holds for that document.

 Abstract: Brief abstract written by HRAF anthropologists who have done the subject indexing for the document

-published.
-Included in this source are data on the Katab, Kachichere, Kagoro, Kaje,
+this study was published.
+Included in this source are data on the Katab, Kachichere,

-Morwa, and Jaba, living in what were at the time Zaria and Plateau provinces.
-Most of
+Kagoro, Kaje, Morwa, and Jaba, living in what were at the time Zaria and Plateau provinces.

-the information is concerned with the Katab, the most numerous of the tribes.
-Topics
+Most of the information is concerned with the Katab, the most numerous of the tribes.

-analysis of the social significance of a type of marriage found among the Katab and
+of the social significance of a type of marriage found among the Katab and neighboring

 Document Number: HRAF's in-house numbering system derived from the processing order of documents